-Labor Market Policy Score: 8

-The Danish model has become known as a "flexicurity" model, meaning that it is not costly to fire employees and that the social welfare state will step in with motivation and training when necessary.
-On the positive side, there is a fair amount of mobility in Denmark, and youth employment and employment of women are comparatively high.
+Labor Market Policy Score: 8 The Danish model has become known as a "flexicurity" model, meaning that it is not costly to fire employees and that the social welfare state will step in with income support and, when necessary, motivation and training to help workers find jobs.
+On the positive side, there is a fair amount of job mobility in Denmark, and youth employment and the employment of women are comparatively high.
 The main challenge Denmark faces is getting more immigrants, and to some extent older people, into the job market.

 In terms of unemployment, the Danish labor market performed very well prior to the global economic crisis.
 The unemployment level was close to 2%, and the Danish case attracted substantial international attention, with its "flexicurity" focus.
-The debate has highlighted the country's flexible hiring and firing rules, as well as the social security ensured for citizens via the country's generous social safety net.
-However, these elements were also in place during the 1970s and 1980s when unemployment was persistently high and when international bodies - like the OECD - singled out Denmark as a model not to emulate.
+The debate has highlighted the country's flexible hiring and firing rules as well as the country's generous social safety net provided income support in case of job loss.
+However, these elements were also in place during the 1970s and 1980s when unemployment was persistently high and when international bodies ¬- like the OECD - singled out Denmark as a model not to emulate.
 The main changes in labor market performance were driven by a sequence of reforms during the 1990s by the Social Democratic-led coalition government.
 These changes were introduced with the understanding that it was the country's right and duty to maintain the social safety net, but that more clear requirements for claimants were needed.
 Thus, the policy focus shifted from income maintenance to job creation, as well as requiring claimants to search for jobs.
 There are now explicit participation or activation requirements for claimants of both unemployment insurance benefits and social assistance.
 Moreover, participation in active labor market programs no longer made one qualified for a period of extended benefits.
 The government also shortened benefit duration.

 With the current economic crisis, the model faces challenges.
 A major challenge is to ensure that an increase in unemployment does not translate into an increase in structural unemployment.
-It is still to early to judge whether this will be the case, but several indicators suggest that the labor market has displayed substantial flexibility in coping with the crisis.
+It is still too early to judge whether this will be the case, but several indicators suggest that the labor market has displayed substantial flexibility in coping with the crisis.
 First, wages have adapted to the new situation, and the deterioration in wage competition in the boom period prior to the crisis has to a large extent been eliminated.
 Second, although there has been some increase in long-term unemployment, the increase has not been as large as in previous crises, and there does not seem to be a trend increase in long-term unemployment.
 Finally, the high level of job turnover remains in place, implying that most unemployment spells are short, and that entry into the labor market is reasonably easy for the young.
 Youth unemployment has increased but it is still among the lowest in the OECD area.

 The current government has continued the active labor market policy of previous governments, with emphasis on improving competitiveness.
 In 2012, the budgeted amount for labor market policy was approximately DKK 16 billion, almost 0.9% of GDP, much higher than most OECD countries.

-However, there is an ongoing discussion on the level and design of active labor market policies, and the government has appointed an expert group (The Kockgroup) to assess the policies.
+However, there is an ongoing discussion on the level and design of active labor market policies, and a government appointed expert group (the Kock-group) has made a number of recommendations for improving the efficiency of labor market policies.